Azure-Samples/ms-identity-python-flask-webapp-authentication/AppCreationScripts/README.md

 1. If your account is present in more than one Azure AD tenant, select your profile at the top right corner in the menu on top of the page, and then **switch directory**.

-### Register the client app (PythonAuthenticationSample)
+### Register the app app (PythonAuthenticationSampleMyOrg)

 1. Navigate to the Microsoft identity platform for developers [App registrations](https://go.microsoft.com/fwlink/?linkid=2083908) page.
 1. Select **New registration**.
 1. In the **Register an application page** that appears, enter your application's registration information:
-   - In the **Name** section, enter a meaningful application name that will be displayed to users of the app, for example `PythonAuthenticationSample`.
+   - In the **Name** section, enter a meaningful application name that will be displayed to users of the app, for example `PythonAuthenticationSampleMyOrg`.
    - Under **Supported account types**, select **Accounts in this organizational directory only**.

    - In the **Redirect URI (optional)** section, select **Web** in the combo-box and enter the following redirect URI: `http://localhost:5000/auth/redirect`.